 - High blood pressure - blood pressure is at or above 140/90 mmHg.

 If you have controllable diabetes risk factors, you can avoid having diabetes by lifestyle modification with your consistent effort.

 Everyone over 45 should have their blood glucose checked at least every two years.
 Moreover, be performed more often if they have high diabetes risk factors either controllable or uncontrollable.

 If both the parents have diabetes type 2, your risk for diabetes is 45 %.
 If one of the parents has diabetes type 2, your risk for diabetes is 14%.
 If parents and grandparents have diabetes, then you are likely to develop diabetes at an early age, maybe at your 20 to 25 years.

 Does overweight or obese eventually develop type 2 diabetes?

 Being overweight is a risk factor for diabetes; however, other risk factor combination also plays a role.
-Most overweight individuals never develop diabetes type 2; furthermore, many with type 2 diabetes are at their normal weight.
+Many obese individuals never develop diabetes type 2; furthermore, many with type 2 diabetes are at their healthy weight.

 Sleep deprivation develop or worsen Insulin Resistance

-The cause of diabetes type 2 is insulin resistance; sleep deprivation may play a role in increasing the incidence of type 2 diabetes or worsening its control for people who already have it.
+The cause of diabetes type 2 is insulin resistance; sleep deprivation may play a role in increasing the incidence of type 2 diabetes.
+Also, sleep deprivation may worsen its control for people who already have it.
 If you are diabetes type 1, your insulin requirement may vary with the amount of sleep you get.

 Psychological distress can increase your risk for type 2 diabetes.